 Students are discouraged from excessive or inappropriate displays of affection.
 All provocative or sensual, sexual misconduct, or sexual harassment behaviors are prohibited.
-Behavior by couples should be such that they always appear approachable.
-When any student, faculty, or staff member feels uncomfortable in the presence of a couple, the couple's behavior is wrong.
-Faculty, staff and employees reserve the right to ask a student for their identification when policies are violated, in order to contact the Dean of Students of the incident
+Behavior by couples should be such that they always

 Public Notices and Announcements

 Any student, faculty, or staff member wanting to display college-related posters, newsletters, or announcements should post such things only on bulletin boards located in the Watkins Academic Building, Residence hall lobbies, and outside the Dining Hall.
 Any visitor wanting to distribute information or any non-College related information must be approved by the Office of Student Services before being posted.
 Nothing should ever be taped to any door or window.